Join Our Popular Newsletter

 sudo yum install kexec-tools

-Next, you install a new kernel.
-List them, then choose the one you want.
+Next, install the new kernel.
+List the kernels and then choose the kernel you want to use:

 sudo yum update kernel